mat7ias/awesome-golem/README.md

 - [Hashcat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - hashcat password-recovery example, this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.
 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
 - [golemized-strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.
+- [golem-parallel-matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - various statistical analyses are performed on circadian rhythm measurements in human test subjects.
+- [golem-covid](https://github.com/iRhonin/golem-covid) - This program get a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
+After all images generated (in outputs), it will gather them and create a gif ([example](https://github.com/iRhonin/golem-covid/raw/main/covid.gif?raw=true)).

 ## Tools